STORM-IRIT/Radium-Engine/model.md

  * `Main Application` has the Qt-based GUI and the program entry point.
 * `shaders` contains the OpenGL Shaders used by the renderer.
 * `3rdPartyLibs` contains any library dependency.
-CMake will automatically look in this folder to find the libraries.
+CMake will automatically look in this folder to find the libraries if they are not installed on your system.

+## Core Libs
+`Core` contains most of the basic code on which the rest of the software is built.
+* `CoreMacros.hpp` has definitions of basic types, build configuration and useful macros. since it can redefine some constants it is preferable to include it first.
+* `Math` is our math library, which is a wrapper around Eigen.

 ## Engine Object Model